gl-inet/docs3.x/docs/setup/mudi/internet.md

 ## 1) Cable

-Connect the router to the modem or main router via Ethernet cable to access the Internet.
+Connect the router to the docking and then connect to the modem or main router via Ethernet cable to access the Internet.

 Before plugging the Ethernet cable into the WAN port of the router, you can click `Use as LAN` to set the WAN port as a LAN port.
 That is useful when you are using the router as a [repeater](internet#2-repeater).
 As a result, you can have one more LAN port.